petetanru/petetanru.github.io/about.md

 title: About Me
 ---

 My name is Pete, Peeradej Tanruangporn, and I consider myself a social scientist turned tech-enthusiast.
-I currently work as a business analyst with MOL Global, an epayment company based largely in Southeast Asia.
-In my free time, I read and think a lot about new business ideas.
-Recently, I have been a little obsessed about implementing my own machine learning pet project..
+I most recently worked as a strategy and business analyst with MOL Global, an epayment company based Southeast Asia that provides services mostly for developing countries.
+The advent of Alpha Go shook my world and made me realize I there was nothing else that I wanted to contribute more to than AI.
+At the moment I spend most of my free time on AI-related MOOCs and will hopefully be soon showcasing some ML projects here!

 Feel free to drop me comments and feedbacks!